grange85/ahfow-www/_posts/2020/2020-08-14-new-release-dean-and-britta-quarantine-tapes.md

  - He Dines Out On Death (Cristina)
  - 23 Minutes in Brussels (Luna)

-Bonus
+These [six singles can also be bought separately](https://deanwareham.com/shop) for $12.99 and includes a download of all the tracks.

+Bonus "star" shaped single only available with the box
  - Parking Lot (Galaxie 500)

-[Pre-order from the PIAPTK website for $74.99 plus postage](http://piaptk.com/products/676146-dean-and-britta-quarantine-tapes-7x7-boxset) - there's a warning about international shipping being rubbish so ... make your choice!
+Buy from [Dean Wareham's shop](https://deanwareham.com/shop) or the [PIAPTK website](http://piaptk.com/products/676146-dean-and-britta-quarantine-tapes-7x7-boxset) for $74.99 plus postage - there's a warning about international shipping being rubbish so ... make your choice!

 Related link: [And 99 cents my ass - Justin Harwood (for FuzzyWuzzy 1999)](https://web.archive.org/web/19990128165114/http://www.fuzzywuzzy.com/ass/99.html)

+You can also buy downloads of all the tracks except Plastic Bird from [Dean & Britta's Bandcamp](https://deanandbritta.bandcamp.com/album/quarantine-tapes)
+<iframe style="border: 0; width: 100%; height: 120px;" src="https://bandcamp.com/EmbeddedPlayer/album=740684993/size=large/bgcol=ffffff/linkcol=0687f5/tracklist=false/artwork=small/transparent=true/" seamless><a href="http://deanandbritta.bandcamp.com/album/quarantine-tapes">Quarantine Tapes by Dean &amp; Britta</a></iframe>